Online Health Chat with Daniel Culver, DO and Kristin Highland, MD

 Kristin_Highland,_MD: I would have the nodules in your breast tissue evaluated.
 They may be a consequence of sarcoidosis, and if not bothering you would not require specific therapy.
 However, breast cancer also can cause breast nodules and should be excluded.
 Lymph nodes related to sarcoidosis also do not require specific therapy unless bothersome.
 You may want to confirm that these lymph nodes are related to sarcoidosis and not something else.

 Cansurvive: I was diagnosed with cancer in 2009 at the age of 33 years old.
 I then was diagnosed with sarcoidosis, which initially was thought to be more cancer until it was biopsied in my lungs.
 I am in remission from the cancer, but don't know which health issues I have are side effects from all the treatments and what are results of the sarcoidosis.
 I am sick and in pain all of the time.
 I also have an awful skin condition that no dermatologist has been able to help me with, and I am just miserable.
 I have spent so much money on medications and doctors but nothing and no one has been able to help, as no one I have been to knows much about sarcoidosis (for the record I have not been to Cleveland Clinic).
 I cannot function half of the days of the month and need some help.
 I have no medical insurance which further complicates the situation.
 How can I get some help?
 Or at least some answers without going further into debt?

 Kristin_Highland,_MD: There is some association that has been reported between cancer and sarcoidosis.
 It is difficult to know the cause of your symptoms.
-Cleveland Clinic does have a financial counselor available who you can contact, as we do see indigent patients within a certain geographical area.
+Cleveland Clinic does have a Patient Financial Advocate available who you can contact, as we do see indigent patients within a certain geographical area.

 Kimmmy: I have sarcoidosis and seronegative rheumatoid arthritis.
 Is there a way to determine which one is causing the flare?